Openhab-Nodes/website/content/en/developer/architecture.md

 This chapter talks about the general architecture of openHAB X and how services interact with each other.
 This overview provides an insight on what technologies and protocols are used in which situations and also talks about alternatives when appropriate.

-To get a general idea of all involved components, let's have a look at the following picture.

-TODO

-openHAB X follows a microservices architecture, meaning that it is composed of multiple single-purpose processes instead of one monolithic process.
+openHAB X follows a microservices architecture, meaning that it is composed of multiple single-purpose processes.
 It makes use of external, well-known and understood solutions and protocols whenever possible, as long as those match with the [design principles](/developer/design_principles):

 * The state database is a REDIS instance.
-* The historic state database an InfluxDB instance.
+* The historic state and time-series database an InfluxDB 2 instance.
 * Users are stored and retrieved via the [LDAP protocol](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol).
-OHX comes with the lightweight ldap service [GlAuth](https://github.com/glauth/glauth) for this reason, but any other ldap service can be used.
+OHX comes with the lightweight ldap service [GlAuth](https://github.com/glauth/glauth) by default.
 * The API Gateway is an [envoy](https://www.envoyproxy.io) instance.
 * The container engine is podman and uses the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) on Microsoft Windows&trade;.

 All other services are called OHX Core Services and are developed by OHX developers and contributors.
 Main programming languages for Core Services are Rust and Go.
-Services interact with each other via remote procedure calls. gRPC (protobuf on top of http2) has been chosen as the interprocess protocol and mechanism.

-protobuf specification files are also used to automatically generate API documentation for each service.
-Most of the time you want to use the Rust wrapper libraries for Core services or `libAddon` for Addon development.
+Services interact with each other via remote procedure calls. gRPC (**protobuf** on top of http2) has been chosen as the interprocess protocol and mechanism.
+The maintenance web interface interacts via the gRPC-web protocol with services. protobuf specification files are used to automatically generate API documentation for each service.

+To get a general idea of all involved components, let's have a look at the following picture.
+The picture is divided into a left and right area.
+Left representing the general network / Internet and to the right all services without Internet exposure are shown.
+Services that sit on the border are exposing network ports.

+{{< img src="/img/doc/openhabx-overview.svg" maxwidth="100%" >}}

 The next sections introduce some of the components found in the picture above.
 At the end of this chapter you should have a general understanding of the OHX architecture.
 You find in-depth discussions and API usage examples in dedicated chapters.

 ## API Gateway / Reverse Proxy

-You already know that each OHX service offers a gRPC interface.
+OHX services offer gRPC (remote procedure call) interfaces for interprocess communication.

 Not considering addons like an MQTT broker, the only process that exposes ports to the outside (non-localhost) is the **API Gateway** process.
-It exposes an http/2 (430) port on a standard installation and proxies calls to the respective service.
+It exposes an http/2 port (430) on a standard installation and proxies calls to the respective service.

-OHX uses [envoy](https://www.envoyproxy.io), an efficient reverse proxy with rate limiting and circuit breaker support. envoy is also used as grpc to grpc-web proxy to make the gRPC APIs of the different services available to the **Setup &amp; Maintenance** interface.
+OHX uses [envoy](https://www.envoyproxy.io), an efficient reverse proxy with rate limiting and circuit breaker support which protects against Distributed Denial of Service (DDos) attacks. envoy is also used as grpc to grpc-web proxy to make the gRPC APIs of the different services available to the **Setup &amp; Maintenance** interface. gRPC endpoints require authorisation.

-An Addon can register custom http1, https and http/2 endpoints (like for example "/api" for the hue emulation IO Service).
+An Addon and also core services can register custom http1, https and http/2 endpoints.
+The Identity and Access Management (IAM) service for example registers "/token" and "/auth" on https for OAuth2 and the hue emulation IO Service registers the "/api" endpoint on http1 and https.

+On a standalone installation the "First Time Setup" service offers a captive portal on http1 for a user to configure WiFi and perform other first-time setup procedures.
+The captive portal is disabled after that procedure.

 ## Static File Server

-A simple, static file server serves all web-based user interfaces under `/static/ui/{interfacename}`.
-Addons can provide additional files to be served.
-The **Setup &amp; Maintenance** interface is served as the root http endpoint and lists all other interfaces on its home page.
+A static file server serves all files that are found in the file server root directory (by default `./www-server`), including web-technology based user interfaces.

+An Addon container can have a `/static` directory.
+That one is mounted in the root directory following the pattern `./www-server/{addonid}`.
+Those files and web applications are accessible via https://openhabx-ip/{addonid}.

-The file server service also has an npm downloader integrated to install additional web-based user interfaces.
-It allows to list all available user interfaces in the npm organisation namespace "openhabx".
+The file server service also has an npm downloader integrated and works closely in tandem with the Addon Manager to support npm bundle installation.
+Web-based user-interfaces like **Setup &amp; Maintenance** are packaged as npm bundle instead of as a container.
+Those files are accessible via https://openhabx-ip/ui/{bundleid} and files are extracted to `./www-server/ui/{bundleid}`.

+If a `package.json` file is present, no matter if in an addon static directory or npm bundle, that file will be analysed and checked for the "management" or "control" user interface marker.
+Find more details in the [User Interfaces](/developer/frontend_apps) chapter.
+One of the found interfaces will be served as the root https endpoint.
+By default this is **Setup &amp; Maintenance**.
+Detected interfaces are ordered by a priority system.

+**Setup &amp; Maintenance** lists all other interfaces on its home page.
+The static file server API and configuration allows to change the default interface and the API also allows you to enumerate over all detected interfaces.

 ## Addons

 An Addon in OHX may consist of multiple processes (services).
-At least one is a process that registers itself to the **AddonsManger** service and usually integrate external web-services or devices ("binding") or exposes openHAB X Things in some form or another ("IO Service").
+At least one process registers itself to the **Addons Manger**.
+An Addon usually integrate external web-services or devices ("binding") or exposes openHAB X Things in some form or another ("IO Service").

 For easy distribution and enhanced resource control as well as enforcing security features, Addon processes are bundled and running as *software containers*.